 what to eat for healthy, radiant skin

-While I deeply believe in the healing power of aromatherapy skincare, I’ve seen that our skin is a reflection of what’s happening beneath the surface, and how we respond to what’s around us.
-It’s all connected.
+While I deeply believe in the healing power of aromatherapy skincare, I’ve come to understand that our skin is a reflection of what’s happening beneath the surface, and how we respond to what’s around us.
+Everything is connected.
+Our lifestyle, environment, and dietary choices being key factors, alongside the products we use topically, of course.

 This holistic perspective grounds how I approach skin health at calm down club.
-My treatments are designed to calm the nervous system and create conditions where the body and mind can fully relax.
-When our soul feels safe and supported, we can begin to truly soften and glow.
+My treatments are designed to calm the nervous system and create spacwe for the body and mind to fully relax.
+When we feel safe and supported, we begin to truly soften and glow.

-“Our skin is constantly repairing and rebuilding itself,” she explained.
+“Our skin is constantly repairing and rebuilding itself,” she says.
 “The foods we eat provide the building blocks for that process.”

-Protein, healthy fats, vitamins, minerals, and adequate hydration all contribute to a strong skin barrier, healthy collagen production, wound healing, and overall skin resilience.
+Protein, healthy fats, vitamins, minerals, and adequate hydration all contribute to a healthy skin barrier, vital collagen production, wound healing, and overall skin resilience.
 On the other hand, skipping meals, dehydration, and relying heavily on processed foods can eventually show up on the skin.

 Glowing skin starts within.